Arkon: Fictional character biography

 Arkon was born of noble lineage on the extra-dimensional world Polemachus.
 The people of the Realm of Polemachus developed a culture that glorifies warfare, and Arkon succeeded in becoming the greatest warrior of his people.
-Appointed Imperion (ruler) of the largest country on Polemachus, Arkon mounted military campaigns against neighboring countries in an effort to conquer the world.
-His dreams were forgotten when Polemachus was faced with a worldwide catastrophe in that the light-and heat-providing planetary rings were disintegrating.
-Arkon's scientists determined that atomic explosions occurring on Earth somehow were extra-dimensionally translated to rekindle the energy rings for about a year.
-Although Polemachus had not developed nuclear weaponry, the scientists predicted that if they were to atomically annihilate the Earth, their world's energy-rings would be restored to power.
+Appointed Imperion (ruler) of the largest country on Polemachus, Arkon launches military campaigns against neighboring countries in an effort to conquer the world.
+However, Polemachus is faced with a worldwide catastrophe when its rings, which provide light and heat, begin disintegrating.
+Arkon's scientists determine that atomic explosions occurring on Earth were affecting the energy rings.
+The scientists do not have nuclear technology equivalent to Earth, but still intend to annihilate Earth to restore their world's rings to power.

-Toward this goal, Arkon manipulated the Scarlet Witch into reciting a magical spell found in a Polemachian book to enable Arkon to transport himself to Earth.
-Attracted to the Scarlet Witch and intending to marry her, Arkon kidnapped her as well as a group of atomic scientists.
-The scientists were forced to construct an atomic device.
-Before Arkon could detonate it on Earth, however, Scarlet Witch's super team, the Avengers battled Arkon.
-Iron Man and Thor managed to rekindle Polemachus' energy-rings via a super device devised by Stark, and Arkon ceased hostilities with Earth.
+Arkon manipulates Scarlet Witch into reciting a spell to transport Arkon to Earth.
+Attracted to the Scarlet Witch and intending to marry her, Arkon kidnaps her and a group of atomic scientists, forcing them to construct an atomic device.
+Before Arkon can detonate the device on Earth, the Avengers intervene.
+Iron Man and Thor rekindle Polemachus' energy-rings via a super device devised by Iron Man, resulting in Arkon ceasing hostilities with Earth.

-The Avengers had cause to revisit Arkon's world when their comrade, the Black Knight, was taken captive by Arkon while searching for the Well at the Center of Time.
-Arkon ceased hostilities with the Avengers when he learned that he was being duped by the Enchantress, and later reconciled with the Avengers.

-Although his world now possessed the capacity for atomic weapons, Arkon was dissatisfied with the length of time it took to build a nuclear arsenal.
-Thus, he devised a plan to pit three extra-dimensional worlds, one of which was Earth, against one another, in hopes that the energy from the resultant nuclear conflagration could be absorbed by his world.
-His elaborate machinations failed, due to the efforts of the Fantastic Four.
+Although his world now possesses the capacity for atomic weapons, Arkon is dissatisfied with the length of time it took to build a nuclear arsenal.
+Thus, he devises a plan to pit three extra-dimensional worlds, one of which is Earth, against one another, in hopes that the energy from the resultant nuclear conflagration would be absorbed by Polemachus.
+His plan fails due to the efforts of the Fantastic Four.